 Short loan - £1 immediate fine and £1 per day thereafter

 Equipment e.g. head phones - £1 immediate fine and £1 per day thereafter

 Laptops - £1 immediate fine and £1 per hour thereafter up to a maximum of £5 per loan

-- Though there are no fines for unreserved items, we do ask that Library customers continue to monitor their loans regularly through My Library Account, and renew items as they become due.
+- Although there are no fines for unreserved items, we ask that Library customers monitor their loans regularly through My Library Account, and renew items as they become due.
 This is important so that you are aware if an item you have on loan has been reserved.
-Please return items as soon as they are no longer required, so they are available to others.
+Please return items as soon as you have finished with them, so they are available to others.

-- A Courtesy notice is sent the day before the item is due back reminding the borrower to return or renew.
+- A Courtesy notice is sent the day before the item is due back to remind you to return or renew.

 - You will receive overdue notices if items are not returned or renewed